 Any type of business including farms are able to apply so long as they meet the eligibility criteria including employing at least one person aside from the business owner and not operating from a residential property.
 If a business owner has several businesses operating with different ABNs they may apply for a Solar Business Rebate for each ABN.

 If a business owner has already claimed a Solar Victoria Residential Solar, Battery or Landlord rebate they will still be eligible to apply for the business rebate so long as they meet the criteria below.

 To discuss your options please contact Rockys Solar to arrange a consultation with one of our solar experts.
 Use the contact form below or call the office on 03 5148 9479.

 To be eligible, businesses must:

-- Be the owner of a business that employs at least one (not including the business owner) other person and less than 20 people, these can be part time or casual employees.
+- Be the owner of a business that employs at least one (not including the business owner) other person and less than 50 full time equivalent people.

 - Operate from premises that are non-residential.

 - Operate from premises that are individually metered